emqx/emqx-docs/en_US/advanced/acl-http.md

 ## superuser Request

-Check whether the client is a super user at first.
-If the client is a super user, the ACL query will be skipped.
+Check whether the client is a superuser at first.
+If the client is a superuser, the ACL query will be skipped.

 ```bash
 # etc/plugins/emqx_auth_http.conf